Psychiatry and Wellness, Behavioral Medicine Associates, Atlanta and Alpharetta

 Q. What was it about psychiatry that interested you enough to "try a year" of residency in it?

 Like most medical students and interns of my day, I had regarded psychiatry and psychiatrists as the lowest of the low in terms of medical specialties.
 We laughed at and made fun of the whole field, looked down on those who tried, usually without success, to teach us something about it, and viewed the subject of emotions and medical practice as unscientific and absurd.
 Psychiatrists, we thought, were weirdos themselves, doctors who for some reason couldn't live up to the strenuous requirements of the medical calling and who therefore bailed out and became the equivalent of glorified social workers.
+Psychiatric reisdents were called "spooks."
 We wanted to deal with hard data, lab tests, physical findings, X-rays and other topics with which we felt comfortable.
 Underneath all of this contempt and criticism of psychiatry, of course, there was a great deal of fear that there might really be something to it after all, and that we ourselves might not be as well-adjusted or sane as we liked to tell ourselves.

 back to top